pedantic-git/quinn.mx/_posts/2019-12-22-my-view-on-labours-performance.md

 ### Brexit

 This *wasn't* the "Brexit election".
 At least, my interactions with voters both individually and at hustings suggested otherwise.
-People were much more concerned about issues that Labour had clear answers for --- as did we --- like the NHS.
+People were much more concerned about issues that Labour had clear answers for --- as did the Green Party --- like the NHS.

 But Labour was portrayed as being "confused" about Brexit and their candidates and spokespeople came across that way.
 Their policy made some sense, but refusing to state (a) why their Brexit deal would be different from Boris's and (b) which side they would campaign for in a future referendum made them seem like they couldn't agree amongst themselves.
 Which they couldn't.